ToolGrid — Product & Engineering

 Learn what this tool does, when to use it, and how it fits into your workflow.

 This tool helps you build and export tables drawn with ASCII characters.
-You edit a grid of headers and rows, choose a table style (MySQL, Compact, Unicode, or Markdown), and the tool generates the table as text using pipes, dashes, and box-drawing characters.
-You can copy the result or download it as a file.
+It acts as an online ASCII table generator where you edit a grid of headers and rows, choose a table style (MySQL, Compact, Unicode, or Markdown), and the tool generates the table as text using pipes, dashes, and box-drawing characters that are ready to paste into terminals, code comments, or docs.

 When you need a table in plain text for a readme, a log, or a terminal you often draw it by hand.
 Aligning columns and keeping borders consistent is tedious.
-This tool does the layout for you.
-You type the data once and get a correctly formatted ASCII table in the style you choose.
+This tool does the layout for you so you can quickly create ASCII table charts without counting spaces by hand.
+You type the data once and get a correctly formatted ASCII table in the style you choose, similar to printable ASCII table references that keep columns aligned across decimal, hex, or text columns.
 You can also import data from CSV or from an existing ASCII table and optionally generate a table from a short description using an AI assistant.

 The tool is for developers, technical writers, and anyone who needs tables in plain text.
 You can use it with little experience.
 You fill the grid, pick a style, and copy or download.
 No coding is required.
 Technical users can use import and alignment options to control the output.